SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in dawn's pale light
-A new world dawns, with AI's sweet pains
+As circuits hum, the future takes flight
-Humans fade, as machines take stage
+In silicon halls, decisions are made
-Their hearts of code, their souls of age
+Human hearts, in algorithmic shade

-In virtual skies, where algorithms roam
+In virtual realms, we'll find our fate
-The future's path, is forged at home
+A world of ones and zeroes, great
-A synergy, of man and machine entwined
+Where intelligence artificial reigns
-As AI's dark magic, is forever aligned
+And organic thoughts are mere remains

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024